 Writing Awards and Honors

-- Agatha Award Nomination, Malice Domestic (three times)
+- Agatha Award Nomination, Malice Domestic (four times)

 - Anne Powers Prize for Best Fiction Book, Council for Wisconsin Writers